 The interaction Hamiltonian in this system is

-which (for $\mu=-1$) is the same original Hamiltonian (\ref{ijc}).
+which (for $\mu=-1$) is the same original Hamiltonian~(\ref{ijc}).
 This was the interaction Hamiltonian suggested by Jaynes-Cummings \cite{jc}.
 The fact that

-is the cause of the apparent non conservation of energy in the Jaynes-Cummings model due to the counter-rotating terms. \footnote{This term has the form $\hat{b}^{+}\left\vert +\right\rangle \left\langle -\right\vert $, representing the spin excitation and the simultaneous photon emission.
-In our description, they promote transitions between sectors described by $\hat{H}^{\left(n\right)}$ with different $n$. } In other words, $\hat{b}^{+}\hat{b}$ is not the number operator of the problem.
+is the cause of the apparent instantaneous non conservation of energy in the Jaynes-Cummings model due to the counter-rotating terms.\footnote{This term has the form $\hat{b}^{+}\left\vert +\right\rangle \left\langle -\right\vert $, representing the spin excitation and the simultaneous photon emission.
+In our description, they promote transitions between sectors described by $\hat{H}^{\left( n\right) }$ with different $n$.} In other words, $\hat {b}^{+}\hat{b}$ is not the number operator of the problem.

-Focusing on the interaction Hamiltonian only, the Jaynes-Cummings model complemented with the rotating wave approximation is equivalent to the Rabi model with circular field.
-It should be observed that, in this approximation, $\hat{H}_{I}\simeq\hat{H}_{+}$ and $\hat{c}+\hat{c}^{+}\neq\hat{b}+\hat{b}^{+}$.
-It should not be expected that the free field Hamiltonian is given by (\ref{ljc}).
-This difference does not change the transition probability between states near the resonance frequency.
+As it is well known, focusing on the interaction Hamiltonian only, the Jaynes-Cummings model complemented with the rotating wave approximation is equivalent to the Rabi model with circular field.
+However, it should be observed that, in this approximation, $\hat{H}_{I}\simeq\hat{H}_{+}$ and $\hat{c}+\hat{c}^{+}\neq\hat{b}+\hat{b}^{+}$.
+Therefore, the free field Hamiltonian is not given by~(\ref{ljc}).
+This discrepancy does not change the transition probability between states near the resonance frequency.
 But must be taken into account if, for example, the interaction picture is used in models far from resonance point.